IbrahimElshafey/LocalResumableFunction/_Documents/ThinkHow.md

 ﻿# Closure Bug
-* All waits requested by
-	* Same CallerName
-	* Under same RequestedByFunctionId parent
+* Closure occured when callback or match expression use local variable:
+	* WaitsGroup.MatchIf (use immutable version of closure)//you can update the closure here

-* When evaluate match we use immutable version of closure [So it will be moved to MethodWait class]
+* When evaluate match we use immutable version of the closure
 * When we resume the execution we use the mutable version of closure
-	* [Mutable version is shared for waits under same method call]
+	* Mutable version may be shared for many waits under same method call

-* We should create two version of closure
-	* immutable: that is a one to one with wait
-	* mutable: that is one shared closure for all/many waits in specific stop point

-* Closure occured when callback or match expression use local variable:
-	* MethodWait.MatchIf (use immutable version of closure)
-	* WaitsGroup.MatchIf (use immutable version of closure)
-	* MethodWait.AfterMatch (use mutable version of closure)
-	* MethodWait.WhenCancel (use mutable version of closure)

-* NodeWait => Is the wait that is parent to all waits in specefic stop point
-	* His parent is null or parent have a differnt stop point or function
-* RootWait => Is node wait that has no parent Requested by function, Stop point = state after wait

-* All childerns under same NODE wait must share same locals and closure
-* IF closure changed it must propgate:
-	* In method `WaitsRepo.CancelWait` > solve all cancel problems
-	* In method `WaitProcessor.ExecuteAfterMatchAction`
 * We SetClosure in places
 	* Keep in mind that may be a looping exist [deep clone closure]
 	* MatchIf Expression set [No Update WaitState NewInMemory]